Honchkrow/DeconE/README.md

+# decone

 ## **decone**: An easy-to-use and comprehensive evaluation toolkit for cell type deconvolution from expression data

 **Links**: